 I’m no expert but it’s certainly interesting to see the layers of rock and learn more about how and when it formed.
 As you walk along the coastal path you can see the different vegetation growing in certain areas.

 14. Visit Porthgain Harbour in Pembrokeshire

-A great place to explore as it used to be a Commercial harbour.
+A great place to explore as Porthgain used to be a Commercial harbour.
 And you can still see all the old industrial buildings, which are in good condition.
 You can imagine what it would have been like as a working harbour.

 After your walk, you can relax at the Sloop Inn, Haverfordwest, SA62 5BN.
 They serve traditional pub food, including freshly caught fish specials.